caburj/transaccion/NOTES.md

   - remove negative in display
 - options to display transactions by month, year and all
 - fix page not found error
+- summary of displayed transactions by category
+  - separate expenses from earnings
+- chart above categories

 ## Notes